jfq3/miga_singularity/exploring_results.md

 <pre><code>cd project_directory</code>
 <code>miga archive -o project_name.tar.gz -P .</code>
 </pre>
-<p>The miga archive option has the advantage that unecessary files are not included in the archive.
-Thus the archive file is smaller and the MiGA results take up less drive space on your compurter.</P>
+<p>The miga archive option has the advantage that unnecessary files are not included in the archive.
+Thus the archive file is smaller and the MiGA results take up less drive space on your computer.</P>
 </ul>
 <li>Download the compressed file to the project directory on your computer and decompress it.
 The installation commands above created the project directory as C:/miga-web.</li>
 <pre><code>tar xzf project_name.tar.gz</code></pre>